Getting started with model railroading is always exhilarating.

 What are scales all about?

-The scale refers to the size of your trains (and everything else that goes into your layout).
-It is always referred to as a letter, which we’ll get to shortly.
+The scale model refers to the size of your trains (and everything else that goes into your layout).
+Scales are always referred to as a letter, which we’ll get to shortly.
 Each scale also gives a size ratio of 1:X, where X is how much smaller than a real-life train or accessory the models in question are.

-In short, you’ll need to choose a scale that suits:
+In short, you’ll need to choose a train scale that suits:

 - The space you have to set up your model railroad and build a layout